 Semi-permanent cosmetic procedures such as microblading, as well as permanent makeup processes like cosmetic tattooing, are referred to online by many different names for some of the same techniques.
 Microblading is sometimes called eyebrow tattooing, even though microblading is not permanent like tattoos for eyebrows.

 Microblading pigment versus eyebrow tattoo ink Microblading differs from eyebrow tattooing in several ways.
 While microblading employs a temporary pigment that fades into a lighter version of the same shade in one to three years, eyebrow tattooing fades into a greenish-blue color, similar to tattoo ink.
-It’s for this reason that microblading emerged as a popular procedure, since the odd hues that eyebrow tattooing can produce as the ink fades was less desired by consumers.
+It’s for this reason that microblading emerged as a popular procedure since the odd hues that eyebrow tattooing can produce as the ink fades were less desired by consumers.

 Microblading can appear more natural-looking than eyebrow tattoos In the hands of a qualified technician, microblading results can appear much more natural than eyebrow tattoos.
 With hair strokes that look like real individual brow hairs, microblading lets clients alter the shape of their brows more readily via touch-ups and sport a more realistic brow appearance than the thick blocky look of permanent eyebrow tattoos.

 In spite of the differences between microblading and permanent eyebrow tattooing, both procedures require similar healing times of approximately four to six weeks.
-However, microblading offers an easier solution for rectifying any hair strokes that you’re not pleased with, since they aren’t permanently tattooed to the brow.
+However, microblading offers an easier solution for rectifying any hair strokes that you’re not pleased with since they aren’t permanently tattooed to the brow.
 Mistakes don’t have to be lasered off with microblading.